Great Lakes - PGDM & PGPM Admissions 2026

 GMAT: Dense, academic writing with a formal tone—common in natural and social sciences.

-CAT: From Cat’s perspective, questions are very close to options, and the difficulty increases because of the philosophical touch in it.
+CAT: From CAT’s perspective, questions are very close to options, and the difficulty increases because of the philosophical touch in them.
 It is a mix of direct and inferential questions; options can be very close.

 XAT: XAT always prefers a reasoning-based structure.
 And sometimes, some additional set or pattern of questions is also introduced.
 Emphasises reasoning and contextual understanding; often multi-layered.